ibm-cloud-docs/EventStreams/messagehub108.md

 To find out more information about the two different {{site.data.keyword.messagehub}} plans, see [Choosing your plan](/docs/services/MessageHub/messagehub085.html).

-## How does {{site.data.keyword.messagehub}} handle disaster recovery?
+## How do I handle disaster recovery?
 {: #disaster_recovery }

-Currently it is the responsibility of the user to manage their own {{site.data.keyword.messagehub}} disaster recovery. {{site.data.keyword.messagehub}} data can be replicated between a {{site.data.keyword.messagehub}} instance in one region and another instance in a different region.
-However, it is the responsibility of the user to provision a remote {{site.data.keyword.messagehub}} instance and manage the replication.
+Currently, it is the responsibility of the user to manage their own {{site.data.keyword.messagehub}} disaster recovery. {{site.data.keyword.messagehub}} data can be replicated between a {{site.data.keyword.messagehub}} instance in one region and another instance in a different region.
+However, the user is responsible for provisioning a remote {{site.data.keyword.messagehub}} instance and managing the replication.